Docs

 Medium

-Defence-in-depth gaps, missing exploit mitigations, weak input validation.
+Defence-in-depth gaps, missing input validation, weak validation logic.
 Resolve within the quarter.

 Score impact: 5